Cherilyn Mackrory is the Member of Parliament for Truro & Falmouth and was elected in December 2019.

 Cherilyn has lived in Cornwall, since moving to Falmouth in early 2011, but was born and raised in the coastal town of Scarborough, North Yorkshire.
-She is married to Nick, who is Cornish born and has fished and surfed the Cornish coasts for over forty years.
-Nick also grew up with the Kneehigh Theatre and has been involved in the music scene of Cornwall since the 1980s.
-They have a young daughter and currently live near the Roseland peninsula.
+She is married to Nick, who is Gorran Haven born and has fished and surfed the Cornish coasts for over forty five years.
+They have a young daughter and live on the south coast, on the Roseland peninsula.

-Since Cherilyn’s election in 2019, she has done all she can to be an effective constituency MP, helping out locally and getting tangible results on the ground.
+Since Cherilyn’s election in 2019, she has been an effective constituency MP, helping out locally and getting tangible results on the ground.
 She and her team have responded to more than 38,000 pieces of correspondence and secured over £500 million in investment for the Truro and Falmouth constituency.

-The Hall for Cornwall has now re-opened after Government investment and has been a huge success for Cornwall since it’s been back open, welcoming more than 100,000 people through the door.
-Cherilyn has also secured Government investment in Geothermal Energy and Lithium extraction at United Downs, which is putting Cornwall on the map around the world for green, clean energy.
+The Hall for Cornwall has now re-opened after Government investment and has been a huge success.
+Cherilyn has also secured Government investment in Geothermal Energy and Cornish Lithium extraction at United Downs, which is putting Cornwall on the map around the world for green, clean energy.
 She is also helping to steer and step up the local supply chain for these industries.

 In Parliament, Cherilyn is involved in several All-Party Parliamentary Groups, including Local Democracy, Ocean Conservation, Celtic Sea and the Great South West, placing Truro and Falmouth at the heart of national policy discussions.

-Alongside her APPG roles, Cherilyn also sits on the Environmental Audit Committee.
+Alongside these APPG roles, Cherilyn also sits on the Environmental Audit Select Committee.
 The Committee works to consider the extent to which government departments contribute to environmental protection and sustainable development, and to audit their performance against sustainable development and environmental protection targets.
 Notable work has been done around water quality by this committee.